-Echeveria elegans [ech-eh-VER-ee-a ELL-eh-ganz] is a flowering, evergreen succulent type, native to the deserts of Mexico.
+Echeveria elegans [ech-eh-VER-ee-a ELL-eh-ganz] is a flowering, evergreen succulent native to the deserts of Mexico.

-Its hardy characteristics and easy care have helped make it a popular succulent choice throughout North America.
+Its hardy characteristics and easy care earned it the Award of Merit from the Royal Horticultural Society and have helped make the Echeveria elegans a popular succulent choice throughout North America.

 - Mexican snowball